Azure/aca-landing-zone-accelerator/CONTRIBUTING.md

   //    PARAMETERS
   // ------------------

-  @description('suffix that will be used to name the resources in a pattern like <resourceAbbreviation>-<applicationName>.') param applicationName string
+  @description('suffix that will be used to name the resources in a pattern similar to <resourceAbbreviation>-<applicationName>.') param applicationName string

-  @description('The environment for which the deployment is being executed.')
+  @description('Required.
+The environment for which the deployment is being executed.')
   @allowed([
     'dev'
     'uat'